T20X/notes/templates.md

 not GONNA WORK!

+f the argument is any other expression of type T, and
+a) if the value category of expression is xvalue, then decltype yields T&&;
+b) if the value category of expression is lvalue, then decltype yields T&;
+c) if the value category of expression is prvalue, then decltype yields T.

 ## decltype(auto)

 decltype(auto) - is good for forwarding functions as if we want to deduce the return type for free and at the same time pass EXACT values.